 Is yellow poop an infection?

 While dog poop with yellow mucus doesn’t always indicate an infection, the probability of that being the case is high.
-A bacterial infection or a parasite in the digestive tract can turn your dog’s poop yellow.
+A bacterial infection or a parasite in dog's digestive tract can turn the poop yellow.
 Make sure to keep an eye on the droppings, and check with a vet if the problem goes on for more than two days.

 How serious is yellow poop?